Sugar cane windmill ruin on Carriacou.

 This was the last military action of the campaign.

-Carriacou has recently dealt with two hurricanes.
+Carriacou has recently dealt with several hurricanes.

 Sugar cane windmill ruin on Carriacou.